sworks692/CloneMC-entirely-in-Pure-C/README.md

 <img width="959" height="503" alt="Screenshot 2026-06-15 020015" src="https://github.com/user-attachments/assets/45127caf-e314-4531-a879-a8e81c9d7763" />

+To Run program, extract the zip files the get the folders of assets, docs, and saves, and also extract the additonal zip to get the music folder and put that along in the assets folder.
+Then run testing100.exe and it should all work.

 Important Information And More: Saved Worlds Do not currently save correctly, though it may work sometimes here and there.

 If any code in the program wants to be added or edited, it can be done through the project2finalalpha.c which contains over 15000 lines of code.
 Ctrl+F can help find code lines on Visual Studio Code related to wanted functions or worlds like editing textures.
 AI tools can also help significanlty understand and even add new code/functions like adding ridable boats for example in the C program.